 At least, not yet.

-To learn more about the big bang and other scientific theories, take a look at the links on the next page.
+To learn more about the big bang and other scientific theories, take a look at the links below.